Joseph-Odhiambo/Akan-Naming/README.md

 Submit.
 Input example, the program compares the inputs with the conditions set for the inputs eg if No input field is empty, the program executes else an alert to enter valid deatils.
-* 0 < Date >= 31.
+* 0 < Date >= 30.
 * 0 < Month >= 12
 * Gender Male or Female. <br/>
 True value is output.
-Output example: **You were born on Sunday and Your akan name is Kwasi!** &nbsp If your gender is Male.<br/>
+Output example: **You were born on Sunday and Your Akan name is Yaw!** &nbsp If your gender is Male.<br/>
 True value is output.
-Output example: **You were born on Sunday and Your akan name is  Akosua!** &nbsp If your gender is female.
+Output example: **You were born on Sunday and Your Akan name is  Yaa!** &nbsp If your gender is female.

 **Example**
 * century input -- 20